patojoke/get5/Report-a-bug.md

 * screen dump:
 * console output:

-The more details you provide the faster I can release a fix for your problem.
+The more details you provide the more likely it is I will be able to fix for your problem.

 An example: